secretgogeta-kernels/Ciclone/README.md

 - **Flexible Implementations**: Choose between **AVX2** and **AVX512** implementations based on your hardware capabilities.
 - **Linux Compatibility**: Cyclone is designed to run seamlessly on Linux systems or Ubuntu Windows WSL 2.
 - **Progress saving**: Progress is saved every 5 minutes during work in the **progress.txt** file.
+- **Probabilistik search**: You can add -j key and jump forward after partial match between generated Hash160 and given Hash160
+- **Partial match**: You can add -p key and save all of the partial match Hash160 to the candidates.txt file

 ---